Rishuraj-021/Searching-and-Sorting/README.md

 ## ✅ Conclusion:
 Bubble Sort is simple but highly inefficient for large datasets.
 It is mainly useful for teaching purposes and understanding sorting concepts, not for real-world applications.

-# 📌 4.
-Linear Search:

-## 🎯 Aim:
-To implement Linear Search in C++ and understand its basic mechanism for finding an element in a list.

-## 📖 Theory:
-Linear Search is the simplest searching algorithm.
-It works by sequentially checking each element of the array or list until the desired element is found or the end of the list is reached.
-It does not require the data to be sorted and is suitable for small or unsorted datasets.
-- Time Complexity:
-- Best Case: O(1) (element found at the beginning)
-- Worst Case: O(n) (element not found or at the end)
-- Average Case: O(n)
-- Space Complexity: O(1)
-- Search Type: Sequential, Unsorted, Non-optimized
--
-## ⚙️ Algorithm:
-- Start from the first element of the array.
-- Compare the current element with the target value.
-- If it matches, return the index or indicate success.
-- If not, move to the next element.
-- Repeat steps 2–4 until the end of the array.
-- If no match is found, return failure or -1.
--
-## ✅ Conclusion:
-Linear Search is easy to implement and works well for small or unsorted datasets.
-However, it is inefficient for large datasets due to its linear time complexity.
-For better performance on large or sorted data, algorithms like Binary Search are preferred.

 ## 📝 Final Notes:
-- All four algorithms—Selection Sort, Insertion Sort, Bubble Sort, and Linear Search—are foundational techniques in algorithm design.
+- All four algorithms—Selection Sort, Insertion Sort,and Bubble Sort are foundational techniques in algorithm design.
 - While they are simple and intuitive, they are not optimal for large-scale applications.
-- For sorting, prefer Merge Sort or Quick Sort; for searching, Binary Search or Hashing techniques offer better efficiency.
+- For sorting, prefer Merge Sort or Quick Sort;  offer better efficiency.
 - These basic algorithms are excellent for learning and understanding core programming concepts.
-Would you like this compiled into a printable format or expanded with Binary Search next?